zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 ### Step 3: Set up the configure file (see example_configure.txt)
 The configure file is used to set all the necessary parameters and tell the program where to find some necessary files.
-**This file is in a two-column format using tab as delimiter.** Generally, lines beginning with '#' is the annotation and will be skipped by the program; other lines start with one word (name of one parameter) separated with the following (setting of this parameter) by a tab delimiter. **The default parameters are given in the original example configure file (example_configure.txt).** We describe each parameter as below.
+**This file is in a two-column format using tab as delimiter.** Generally, lines beginning with '#' is the annotation and will be skipped by the program; other lines start with one word (name of one parameter) separated with the following (setting of this parameter) by a tab delimiter.
+We describe each parameter as below.

 **prefix**: prefix used for naming of all output files, keep it simple without any ‘-’, ‘_’ and ‘ ’.
 For example, ‘screen20171001’ is fine.